 They look super cute peeping out of the kitchen tray.

-They collaborate with planters for a beautiful Halloween topiary.
+They pair with planters for a beautiful Halloween topiary.

 Dress Up Your Dining Table in Halloween Spirit

 Your dining table shows how you celebrate Halloween.
 To dress up your dining area in Halloween spirit, you can get as weird as you like.
 Hang fake spider web from the ceiling and make it look more realistic with plastic spiders.
-Use Halloween-themed tablecloth and tableware, along with some small pumpkins and orange and white/black candles to enhance the tablescape.
+Use Halloween-themed tablecloth and tableware, along with some small pumpkins and orange and creepy candles to enhance the tablescape.

-Finally, decorate your dining table with spooky Halloween-themed food.
-You can serve blood-themed mocktails and ghost-shaped cookies to your guests.
+Finally, decorate your dining table with spooky Halloween-themed food, cocktails and ghost-shaped cookies to your guests.

-Change the standard look of your dining table with Halloween tablecloth.
+Change the standard look of your dining table with a Halloween tablecloth.

 Place a painted branch centerpiece to enhance the tablescape.